adityakalra424/cryptonite_taskphase_adityakalra/Processes and Jobs/Foregrounding Processes.md

 # Foregrounding Processes
 ## INTRODUCTION
-In the 7th challenge, we had to suspend `/challenge/run`, resume the suspended process in the background, and then foreground it without re-suspending it.So I pressed `crtl+z` to suspend the process `/challenge/run` and i wrote `bg /challenge/run` to rusume the suspended process in the background using the `bg` command.
-Then i wrote `fg /challenge/run` to foreground the process directly from the background.
-Then i got the flag.
+In the 7th challenge, we had to suspend `/challenge/run`, resume the suspended process in the background, and then foreground it without re-suspending it.So i typed `/challenge/run` to envoke it then I pressed `crtl+z` to suspend the process `/challenge/run` and i wrote `bg /challenge/run` to resume the suspended process in the background using the `bg` command.
+Then i wrote `fg /challenge/run` to foreground the process directly from the background.Then i got the flag.
 ## CODE
 ```bash
 Connected!